Atlapetes

 Atlapetes is a genus of birds in the New World sparrow family Passerellidae.
 The species are mainly found in montane forest from Mexico to northwestern Argentina.

 Taxonomy and species

 The genus Atlapetes was introduced in 1831 by the German naturalist Johann Georg Wagler to accommodate the rufous-capped brushfinch (Atlapetes pileatus).
-The genus name is from Ancient Greek and combines the name of the mythical figure Atlas with petēs, meaning "flyer".
+The genus name is from Ancient Greek and combines the mythical figure Atlas with petēs, meaning "flyer".
 Within the New World sparrow family Passerellidae the genus Atlapetes is sister to the genus Pipilo.